dsktschy/laravel-mix-ejs/README.md

 [The `mix` function](https://laravel-mix.com/docs/6.0/versioning#laravel-users).
 It returns a hashed file path in `mix-manifest.json`.

-Note: Hashes are output only if Laravel Mix versioning is enabled.
+Note: Currently, hashes are output only when Laravel Mix versioning is enabled and in production mode.
+If needed in development mode as well, [please use this way](https://github.com/dsktschy/laravel-mix-ejs/issues/6#issuecomment-1258324544).

 ```js
 mix